 Colorado Tomato Battle

 Founded by Max Kraner and Clint Nelson, the Colorado Tomato Battle is inspired by La Tomatina Festival in Spain and Oktoberfest in Germany.
 “Two decades ago, Coloradans and Texans exercised their interstate animosity by throwing tomatoes at each other during the Colorado Texas Tomato War in Twin Lakes.
 Now an epic tomato fight has returned to the state, but with a completely different flavor,” according to the online magazine Westword.
-Check out this 100 great photos to get an idea.
+Check out these 100 great photos to get an idea.
 The Colorado Tomato Battle combines fight competition with great food and lots of beer.

 Beer and Chipotle